VHS: Decline

-The video cassette recorder was a mainstay in television-equipped American and European living rooms for more than twenty years from its introduction in the 1970s.
-The home television recording market, as well as the camcorder market, has since transitioned to digital recording on solid-state memory cards.
+VHS was widely used in television-equipped American and European living rooms for more than twenty years from its introduction in the late 1970s.
+The home television recording market, also known as the VHS market, as well as the camcorder market, has since transitioned to digital recording on solid-state memory cards.
 The introduction of the DVD format to American consumers in March 1997 triggered the market share decline of VHS.

 DVD rentals surpassed those on the VHS format in the United States for the first time in June 2003.
 The Hill said that David Cronenberg's movie A History of Violence, sold on VHS in 2006, was "widely believed to be the last instance of a major motion picture to be released in that format".
 By December 2008, the Los Angeles Times reported on "the final truckload of VHS tapes" being shipped from a warehouse in Palm Harbor, Florida, citing Ryan J. Kugler's Distribution Video Audio Inc. as "the last major supplier".

 Though 94.5 million Americans still owned VHS format VCRs in 2005, market share continued to drop.
 In the mid-2000s, several retail chains in the United States and Europe announced they would stop selling VHS equipment.
 In the U.S., no major brick-and-mortar retailers stock VHS home-video releases, focusing only on DVD and Blu-ray media.
+Sony Pictures Home Entertainment along with other companies ceased production of VHS in late 2010 in South Korea.

-The last known company in the world to manufacture VHS equipment was Funai of Japan, who produced video cassette recorders under the Sanyo brand in China and North America.
-Funai ceased production of VHS equipment in July 2016, citing falling sales and a shortage of components.
+The last known company in the world to manufacture VHS equipment was Funai of Japan, who produced video cassette recorders under the Sanyo brand in North America.
+Funai ceased production of VHS equipment (VCR/DVD combos) in July 2016, citing falling sales and a shortage of components.